Old St. Joseph's Church: History

 Old St. Joseph's Church was founded by Joseph Greaton (1679–1753), an English Jesuit who came to Philadelphia from Maryland in 1729 to establish a mission.
 He originally celebrated mass in his house at 321 Willings Alley.
 Father Greaton built the first chapel in 1733, almost certainly a house-chapel attached to his residence.

-The right of Roman Catholics in the Province of Pennsylvania to worship at the "Romish Chapel" was challenged the following year by the deputy governor of Pennsylvania.
-The Pennsylvania Provincial Assembly ultimately decided not to ban celebration of mass and cited William Penn's Charter of Privileges as controlling, despite the English penal laws.
-Nowhere else in the English colonies could Catholics enjoy public worship to the extent possible in 18th-century Philadelphia.
+The right of Roman Catholics in the Province of Pennsylvania to worship at the Romish Chapel was challenged the following year by the deputy governor of Pennsylvania.
+The Pennsylvania Provincial Assembly ultimately decided not to ban celebration of Mass and cited William Penn's Charter of Privileges as controlling, despite the English penal laws.
+Nowhere else in the Thirteen Colonies could Catholics enjoy public worship to the extent possible in 18th-century Philadelphia.

 In 1757, the chapel was replaced by a larger church.
-Marquis de Lafayette and the Comte de Rochambeau, worshiped at St. Joseph.
+The Marquis de Lafayette and the Comte de Rochambeau both worshiped at St. Joseph during their time in America.
 Men from the American and French armies celebrated high mass at St. Joseph's after the victory at Yorktown.